 “Carlisle Scooter Club on Tour 1979 to 1985”

 A montage of photo was uploaded to YouTube by bazman39, showing the Carlisle Scooter Club attending rallies at Scarborough, Great Yarmouth, Morecambe and Dunbar between 1979 and 1985.

-Richard Murray’s video shows Carlisle in the 1980s.
+Richard Murray’s video shows the border city in the 1980s.

 YouTube channel DaveSpencer32 uploads videos from across the UK showing bus transport from the past few decades.
-This footage shows buses travelling about in Carlisle back in 1988.
+This footage shows buses travelling about in the city back in 1988.

 Back in the 1980s popular TV presenter Harry Secombe visited the Settle to Carlisle Railway.
 YouTube channel ageofthe train has uploaded the footage.

-This footage from Felixjaz shows Carlisle Station in 1989.
+This footage from Felixjaz shows the city’s railway station in 1989.